The monopolist's free boundary problem in the plane: Variational inequalities and Alexandrov second derivatives

 where $\mathbf{n}$ is the outer unit normal to $\Omega$ which exists $\mathcal{H}^{n-1}$-a.e. for the convex domain $\Omega$.

 Inequality \eqref{eq:perturb-2} follows by performing the same argument with $u+\bar{u}$ in place of $\bar{u}$.
 For \eqref{eq:perturb-1} we perform similar calculations but use that $h(t):= L[\bar{u} - tw]$ is strictly convex with a minimum at $1$ so $h'(0) < 0$.
-For the divergence theorem we take the one-sided directional derivatives and use that $Du$ is of bounded variation \cite[Ch.
-6]{EvansGariepy92}. \end{proof}
+For the divergence theorem we take the one-sided directional derivatives and use that $Du$ and $D\bar u$ are of bounded variation {\cite{AmbrosioFuscoPallara00} \cite[Ch.
+5--6]{EvansGariepy92}}. \end{proof}

 \begin{remark} (1) It is straightforward to see, again by arguing using a perturbation, that inequality \eqref{eq:perturb-2} holds not just for $\bar{u} \in \mathcal{U}$ but for any convex $\bar{u}$ with $\text{spt} \, \bar{u}_{ -}$ (the support of the negative part of $\bar{u}$) disjoint from the set $\{ u = 0\}$.
-The key observation is that for sufficiently small $t$, $u + t(\bar u - u) \in \mathcal{U}$.\\ (2) In any neighbourhood where $u$ is $C^2$ and uniformly convex, that is $u$ satisfies an estimate $D^2u \geq \lambda I >0$, one may perturb --- as is standard in the calculus of variations --- by smooth compactly supported functions and obtain $\Delta u =3$ in the interior and $(Du-x) \cdot \mathbf{n} = 0$ on the fixed boundary of $\Omega$.
+The key observation is that for sufficiently small $t$, $u + t(\bar u - u) \in \mathcal{U}$.\\ (2) In any neighbourhood where $u$ is $C^2$ and uniformly convex, that is $u$ satisfies an estimate $D^2u \geq \lambda I >0$, one may perturb --- as is standard in the calculus of variations --- by smooth compactly supported functions and obtain $\Delta u =3$ in the interior and $(D^-u-x) \cdot \mathbf{n} = 0$ on the fixed boundary of $\Omega$.
 Without a local uniform convexity estimate, even for smooth functions $\bar{u}$, it may be that there is no $t>0$ small enough to ensure $u+t\bar{u}$ is convex. \end{remark}

 Inequality \eqref{eq:perturb-1} is useful when one chooses $\bar{u}$ as paraboloid with prescribed Laplacian.
 We give an example now --- the result we prove is required in subsequent sections.
 It is interesting to contrast the following result with the one-dimensional case, in which minimizers on domains $\Omega \subset [0,\infty) $ satisfy $u'(x) \leq x$.
+Take the minimal convex extension of $u \in C^1(\Omega)$ to $\Rn$.
+In terms of the inner and outer boundary traces $D^\pm u \in [(L^\infty\cap BV)(\Rn)]^n$ from \eqref{dom D^-u}--\eqref{D^-u}: